mwiens91/sm64-route-optimizer/README.md

 you'd need to enter a course, exit the course through the start menu to return to the lobby, walk downstairs, capture MIPS, enter another course, exit again, and head back upstairs.
-Depending on your speed, this can take around 30 seconds
+Depending on your speed, this can take around 30 seconds.

 The optimizer may generate a route that requires you to go back downstairs to get MIPS after you've already left the basement.
 In this